 In 1997, a historic technological project was launched between a major appliance manufacturer and a kosher certification agency.
-Whirlpool Corporation (manufacturer of KitchenAid) approached the STAR-K to help modify their ovens for use on Shabbos and Yom Tov.
+Whirlpool Corporation (manufacturer of KitchenAid) approached STAR-K to help modify their ovens for use on Shabbos and Yom Tov.
 Prior to that time, many of their appliances did not conform to halachic guidelines.

-Adjustment of the set temperature may still be possible on Yom Tov.
-These models do not have a digital temperature readout.
-They have an indicator light that cycles on/off as power flows to the heating elements.
-One can raise the temperature when the light is on and lower it when it is OFF.
+Adjustment of the set temperature may still be possible on Yom Tov on some models that do not have a digital temperature readout.
+Instead, these models have an indicator light that cycles on/off as power flows to the heating elements.
+One can raise the temperature when the light is ON and lower it when it is OFF.

 For safety reasons, most ovens will not recover from a power failure in the ON condition.
 Some exceptions are noted on STAR-K’s website.

-After entering the certified mode (called either Sabbath or Holiday Mode), the consumer need not worry about lights, digits, icons, tones, alarms, solenoids or fans being activated/deactivated when opening or closing the door.
+After entering the certified mode (called either Sabbath or Holiday Mode), the consumer does not need to worry about lights, digital displays, icons, tones, alarms, solenoids or fans being activated/deactivated when opening or closing the door.
 A built-in delay prevents the compressor from turning on immediately after the door is opened.

 The defrost cycle operates solely on clock time, without any feedback from the consumer’s use of the refrigerator.
 Many manufacturers control the defrost cycle by counting the number and length of door openings, which may pose a halachic problem.